Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Inferring the network of the microbiota

-Figure \ref{fig:bicdiff} shows how a discrete Weibull regression model has, for most OTUs, a lower BIC than a negative Binomial regression model (where we consider in each case the BIC of the best model between the zero-inflated and the non-zero inflated version), with various cases showing a significantly better fit for DW.
-In the right plot, we calculate the dispersion ratio (i.e., the variance divided by the mean) from the fitted DW marginals for each observation and each OTU.
+The top right plot shows the dispersion ratio (i.e., the variance divided by the mean) from the fitted DW marginals for each observation and each OTU.
 The plot shows how the data are highly over-dispersed in both conditions, a setting where NB is typically the default choice.
-Finally, the bottom plots show the OTU with the largest BIC difference, i.e., the OTU best fitted by DW when compared to NB.
-Here, we plot the cumulative distribution functions of DW and NB associated to the two body sites, while taking an average of the parameters across the normalizing factor.
-Superimposing these on the empirical cumulative distribution functions associated to the two groups, we see how discrete Weibull shows a better fit overall.
+Finally, the bottom plots show the OTU with the largest BIC difference (left plot), i.e., the OTU best fitted by DW when compared to NB, and the OTU with the lowest BIC difference (right plot).
+In both cases, we plot the cumulative distribution functions of DW and NB associated to the body site which shows the biggest difference, while taking an average of the parameters across the normalizing factor.
+Superimposing these fitted distributions on the empirical cumulative distribution functions associated to the two groups shows the extent of the discrepancy between the two models.

-Including covariates in the inference of micribiota systems has the advantage that analyses that are typically conducted on a microbe by microbe basis are now naturally embedded in the overall joint model.
+Including covariates in the inference of micribiota systems has the advantage that analyses that are typically conducted on a microbe by microbe basis, such as \cite{lee20}, are now naturally embedded in the overall joint model.
 Indeed, one can inspect the estimation and inference of any marginal effect of interest.
 In this particular analysis, there is interest in detecting the OTUs that are differentially expressed between the two different body sites.
 Figure \ref{fig:diffexp} shows how all 155 OTUs differ significantly between the two body sites.

 Furthermore, the plots show how the regression coefficient of the $q$ parameter is highly significant, suggesting large differences between the proportion of zeros in the two environments for most OTUs.
 In contrast to this, the regression coefficient of the $\beta$ parameter is less significant.
 This may in fact indicate that a simpler DW regression model, with a constant $\beta$ parameter, may be sufficient for some of the OTUs.
+As shown in the simulation (Figure \ref{fig:sim2}), these marginal effects, if left unaccounted for, could significantly distort the inference of the micriobiota system, which we discuss in the next section.